DockDockGo/mfi_amr_ws/README.md

-# MFI AMR Waorkspace Setup and Usage
+# MFI AMR Workspace Setup and Usage

 > **Note:** Before you begin, verify that you have sufficient storage space available on your device (At least **30 GB**).
 >